carlosan1708/django-next/README.md

 # django-next
 Django-CRUD with Next JS Frontend

+TODO:
+- Pass roles and adjust UI screens accordingly
+- Include refresh token or similar flow since token expires quite fast.
+- Some overall UI improvements on the table to treat the ingredients better.

 The following code was made in less than a day.
 It's a fast development that compresses a lot of features and tries to balance best practices, so there will be comments about potential improvements.

 This is using https://github.com/juanbenitezdev/django-rest-framework-crud as base and following this tutorial for Next Js.